Last Updated on April 21, 2023

 They come in the following colors; Black, Grey, Fawn, Red, Brindle Black, Brindle Grey, and Brindle Chestnut.

-The Black Cane Corso is the most common of this breed, and many buyers prefer them, as it is considered the most traditional and classic.
+This is the most common color of this breed, and many buyers prefer them, as it is considered the most traditional and classic.

 Some of the black Cane Corsos are dark brown, and fawn or gray undertones are also permittable.
 They are also allowed a splash of white on the chest or paws.